Management practices and soil quality

 The concept of soil quality includes assessment of soil properties and processes as they relate to the ability of soil to function effectively as a component of a healthy ecosystem (»Soil quality - a critical review).
 Specific functions and subsequent values provided by ecosystems are variable and rely on numerous soil physical, chemical, and biological properties and processes, which can differ across spatial and temporal scales (Doran, 2002; Nannipieri et al., 2003; van Diepeningen et al., 2006; Spiegel et al, 2015).
 As such, selection of a standard set of specific properties as indicators of soil quality can be complex and varies among agricultural systems and management purposes.
 According to Islam and Weil (2000), soil quality is best assessed by soil properties that are neither so stable as to be insensitive to management, nor so easily changed as to give little indication of long-term alterations.

-Understanding interacting effects of agricultural management practices on soil quality indicators (SQI) is essential for the development of the soil quality app that is iSQAPER's main product (»SQAPP).
+Understanding interacting effects of agricultural management practices on soil quality indicators (SQI) is essential for the development of the soil quality app that is iSQAPER's main product (»SQAPP the soil quality assessment app).
 Such effects can be best analysed from data of agricultural long-term experiments (LTE), where soils are experimentally manipulated to identify the key drivers of soil change.
 These trials allow to study changes over time of soil properties under various types of treatment (e.g. plough/no-tillage) and their respective intensities (e.g. ploughing frequency).

 In this section of iSQAPERiS we analyse and summarise the data of a large range of LTEs.
 Our hypothesis was that sufficient data for promising soil quality indicators can be extracted in order to show trends over time as a basis for further, generic decision-making on recommended agricultural practices.